 In the same plaza as the tourist office is the imposing Municipal Building.

 The entry to the town hall is free and after passing through the security check we were able to view the massive oil painting of the Battle of La Coruña by Jano Muñoz depicting the details of the battle in Field of Elviña between British led by Sir John Moore and French troops led by Marshal Nicolas Jean de Dieu Soult in 1809.

 We then walked along the Rua Canton Grande close to the waterfront to find the spot where Sir John Moore actually died in the home of a local trader after being wounded on the nearby battlefield.
 There is a bank there now, Banco Popular, and on the front of the building we found this plaque.

 The English translation of the inscription is: “In this house died the brave English General, Sir John Moore on 16 January 1809 as a consequence of wounds received that day in the Battle of Elviña fighting heroically in defence of the independence of Spain.
 First centenary 1909″.

 I must admit to feeling some pride to be standing there below the plaque of my famous Uncle John!

 At 10am the next day our guide Suso Martinez arrived promptly at our hotel and after introductions we jumped into the car and sped off to the first stop.
 We had a busy day ahead of us!

-Suso is an interesting and enthusiastic guide.
+Suso is an interesting and enthusiastic guide with good English skills.
 As well as being a professional tour guide he teaches history at the local university and also is an actor.
 He was pretty excited to meet us.
 In all the years studying and teaching about Sir John Moore he had never met any Moore family descendant before.
-He treated me with respectfully and was keen for Graciela to take photos of him and me on his camera at each site we visited.
+He treated me with respect and was keen for Graciela to take photos of him and me on his camera at each site we visited.

 After a 15 min drive we arrived at Elviña on the outskirts of the city.
 This is the site of the last battle between the English and French forces where Sir John Moore was hit.